 - Some tax elections must be made by the due date, even if you have a refund coming.
 This applies to a very tiny percentage of taxpayers.

-If you haven't paid all of the tax you owe by April 15, 2020:
+If you haven't paid all of the tax you owe by the filing deadline:

 - The maximum late payment penalty is 25% of the amount due.

-- You'll also owe interest on whatever amount you didn't pay by April 15.
+- You'll also likely owe interest on whatever amount you didn't pay by the filing deadline.

 If you didn't get an extension,